Temple Beth Torah

 Elissa Washburn

-Elissa Washburn is the mother of three children – Rowan, Daven and Eliana.
-She has been a TBT member her whole life and was bat mitzvahed here!
-She taught Hebrew School for many years a long time ago and is excited to work with our youngest congregants in the Tots and Parents program.
+Elissa Washburn is the mother of four children – Rowan, Daven, Eliana, and Kelan.
+She has been a TBT member her whole life and was bat mitzvahed here.
+She loves working with our youngest congregants in the Tots and Parents program.